shaloo/docs.arcana/docs/index.md

 ==}

 {{config.extra.arcana.product_name}} offers a simple _user onboarding framework_ and a _non-custodial wallet_ solution for Web3 applications or dApps.

 Designed with both developers and Web3 users in mind, it is easy to integrate and customize, bringing to life a sleek and secure user experience for signing blockchain transactions.

-It consists of two components: {{config.extra.arcana.sdk_name}} and {{config.extra.arcana.dashboard_name}}.
+It consists of two components:

+* {{config.extra.arcana.sdk_name}}
+* {{config.extra.arcana.dashboard_name}}

 ## {{config.extra.arcana.sdk_name}}